OSGeo/gdal/gdal/doc/source/drivers/vector/pgeo.rst

 spatial indexes for fast spatial queries, though that may be added in the future.

+The Personal GeoDatabase format does not strictly differentiate between multi and single geometry types for polygon or line layers, and it is possible for a polygon or line layer to contain a mix of both single and multi type geometries.
+Accordingly, in order to provide predictable geometry types, the GDAL driver will always report the type of a line layer as wkbMultiLineString, and a polygon layer as wkbMultiPolygon.
+Single-part line or polygon features in the database will be promoted to multilinestrings or multipolygons during reading.

 By default, SQL statements are passed directly to the MDB database engine.
 It's also possible to request the driver to handle SQL commands with :ref:`OGR SQL <ogr_sql_dialect>` engine, by passing **"OGRSQL"**